18 September 2019

 When your child is ready for college, will you be ready to pay for it?
 That’s the question you’re probably going to face, even if you’ve been actively investing in a college fund since your son or daughter was small.
 Financial aid, in the form of scholarships and loans, may provide the extra funding you need.
 The loans may come from the school your child attends, the federal government, state governments, and private lenders.

 To apply for federal aid, including Stafford and Perkins loans to students and Parent Loans for Undergraduate Students (PLUS), you must supply detailed information about your family’s finances using the Free Application for Federal Student Aid, or FAFSA (www.fafsa.ed.gov).
 You can complete it online or on paper.
-It’s due after January 1 of the year for which you need the loan.
+It can be submitted any time between October 1 of the academic year before the student plans to enroll and June 30 of that academic year.

 An analysis of the information you provide determines whether your child will qualify for a subsidized federally funded loan and sets the amount you’re expected to contribute to the annual cost of his or her education.
 You get a copy of the report, and so does each of the colleges to which your child applies.